 Media day at Gillette had a different feel to.
-It could have been for a number of reasons including the loss to the Steelers on Sunday, the return of the New York Giants or the reported incident allegedly involving Julian Edelman.
+It could have been for a number of reasons on Sunday, the return of the New York Giants or the reported incident allegedly involving Julian Edelman.

 One way or another, the Patriots put aside the loss to Pittsburgh and did their best to deflect the media avalanche that has resulted since the alleged incident involving Edelman.

 Bill Belichick took the podium to address the media.

 "On to the Giants, a real good Football team.
 Obviously defensively, very strong pass rush, good pass defense.
 Offensively, good quarterback, good receivers, good offensive line, good backs.
 They make plays in the kicking game, good returners, good coverage players, and you know Tom (Coughlin) as usual does a good job with the team.
 They're a well coached, disciplined, tough, physical team and they're playing very well.
 We've got our work cut out for us this week, it will be a good test for us."

 Tom Brady took the podium next and addressed the media in attendance saying with a smile, "hello, lot of people today, must be an important game."
 Brady was referring to the packed media room on Wednesday that resembled a sold out concert with several local reporters and media members who do not regularly attend the press conferences.

 Before Brady could finish his hello to the media, reporters went after Brady asking and attempting to pry an answer out of him regarding the alleged incident with Edelman.